The Fokker-Planck equation with subcritical confinement force: Introduction

-We then generalize the decay estimate to a wider class of Banach spaces by adapting the extension theory introduced in \cite{Mcmp} and developed in \cite{GMM,MM*}.
+We then generalize the decay estimate to a wider class of Banach spaces by adapting the extension theory introduced and developed in C. Mouho \cite{Mcmp}, M.P.~Gualdani, S. Mischler \& C. Mouhot \cite{GMM} and S. Mischler \& C. Mouhot \cite{MM*}, and used in M.~Ndao \cite{NM*} for the case $1 \leq \gamma \leq 2$.
 In order to do so, we consider the two Banach spaces $\EE_2 := L^p(m)$ and $\EE_1 := L^p$, and we introduce a splitting $\LL = \AA + \BB$, where $\AA$ is an appropriately defined bounded operator so that $\BB$ becomes a dissipative operator.
 Then, we show that for $i=1$ and $i=2$

-If ${\mathcal T}_{i}$, with $i=1,2$, are two given operator valued measurable functions defined on $(0,\infty)$, we denote by
+If ${\mathcal T}_{i}$, with $i=1,2$, are two given operator valued, measurable functions, defined on $(0,\infty)$, we denote by